Baja Fresh Franchise FDD, Costs & Fees (2025)

-Baja Fresh started franchising soon after it was established, offering investors the chance to join the growing fast-casual restaurant sector.
+Baja Fresh started franchising in 1998, offering investors the chance to join the growing fast-casual restaurant sector.
 Highlighting the increasing popularity of Mexican food in the United States, Baja Fresh has positioned itself as a leading provider of fresh, top-notch Mexican meals.

 Initial investment